 Wang Yu, a PhD student at Peking University, has lived in the city since he was 8 years old, and always spoke with erhua in primary school and high school.
 However, since going to university, he has tried to curb his dialect.
 “At Peking University, all the people are from other cities, [and] a lot of people [are] from the south of China, so I speak Putonghua.”

-Among his fellow Beijing residents, though, 儿 sounds roll of Wang’s tongue, and he revels in the sense of community that this gives him.
-“I think it [makes Beijingers feel] very close [to] speak Beijinghua.
-[Like] we are one kind of people, from Beijing, and very connected.”
+Among his fellow Beijing natives, though, 儿 sounds roll of Wang’s tongue, and he revels in the sense of community this gives him.
+“I think it [makes Beijingers feel] very familiar to speak Beijinghua.
+[Like] we are one people, from Beijing, and intimately connected with each other.”